JMS55/jms55.github.io/content/posts/2025_09_07_solari_bevy_0_17/index.md

 </center>

-TODO: ReSTIR DI is mainly memory bound.
-Even with the presampled light tiles, the main cost is the 32 s
+### Upscaling Benefits

 While DLSS-RR is quite expensive, it still ends up saving performance overall.

 Without upscaling, we would have 4x as many pixels total, meaning ReSTIR DI and GI would be ~4x as expensive.
 After that, we would need a separate denoising process (usually two separate processes, one for direct and one for indirect), a separate shading pass to apply the denoised lighting, and then an antialiasing method.

+Total performance costs would be higher than using the unified upscaling + denoising + antialiasing pipeline that DLSS-RR provides.

-DLSS-RR also performs much better on Ada and Blackwell GPUs.
+DLSS-RR also performs much better on the newer Ada and Blackwell GPUs.

 <center>